‘It’s devastating’: Local film leaders fear more productions could leave Utah without bigger incentives

 So it’s not actor Kevin Costner who could use a bigger tax incentive in Utah, it’s “Kevin,” the freelance grip or production assistant from Kamas who would benefit the most, according to local industry leaders.

-Having already lost Yellowstone, and other shows – including a couple of surprising ones such as BYUtv’s Dwight in Shining Armor, which moved its production to Georgia – it’s hoped that by raising the cap on incentives, the film folks in Utah can continue to have work all year round.
+Having already lost Yellowstone, and other shows – including a couple of surprising ones such as BYUtv’s Dwight in Shining Armor, which moved its production to Georgia and Disney’s High School Musical The Series, which ended up moving to Los Angeles – it’s hoped that by raising the cap on incentives, the film folks in Utah can continue to have work all year round.

 And plenty of dough to spend when the production wraps for the day.